Pratyusha Banerjee: Personal life

 Pratyusha was born in a Bengali family in Jamshedpur city of Jharkhand to Shankar and Soma Banerjee.
 Her father is a known social worker and runs their own NGO.
 In 2010, she left Jamshedpur to work in Mumbai.

 Death

 On 1 April 2016, Banerjee was found dead by hanging in her Mumbai apartment at the age of 24.
 According to the postmortem report the cause of death was asphyxia.

 However her parents allege she was murdered by her boyfriend, actor-producer Rahul Raj Singh, and passed off as suicide.
 They have pressed charges against him.
-After this in 2018 her boyfriend Rahul Raj Singh has filed an application before the Dindoshi sessions court in Mumbai, requesting to be discharged from the case.
+In 2018, Rahul Raj Singh filed an application before the Dindoshi sessions court in Mumbai, requesting to be discharged from the case.
 Passing the blame on the late TV actress' parents, Rahul in the application says that her parents had taken heavy loans in her name and the actress being unable to pay her debts was frustrated and hence took the huge step.